 The data collected from ATTS is a strong indicator of a calm temperament.
 Over 85% of Cane Corsos did not react to unpredictability in the environment.
 As such, it’s a great sign for parents looking into keeping the Cane Corso.

-Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that perfectly transitioned into guarding and protecting.
-Not only are they superb family dogs, but also formidable guardians for the home, including your kids.
+Originally bred to hunt wild board and other large game, Cane Corsos possess instincts that perfectly transition into guarding and protecting.
+Not only are they superb family dogs, but also top guard dogs for the home, including your kids.